On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: On uniform locally quantum reductions

-The main theorem we are going to prove in this section is \begin{theorem}~ Suppose there exists a one-query uniform locally quantum reduction with exponentially small error $\epsilon$ from a worst-case decision problem $L$ to the task of inverting a polynomial-time computable permutation.
+\begin{theorem}~ Suppose there exists a one-query uniform locally quantum reduction with exponentially small error $\epsilon$ from a worst-case decision problem $L$ to the task of inverting a polynomial-time computable permutation.
 Then there exists a $QIP($2$)$ protocol with completeness $1-\epsilon/2$ and soundness $1/2+2\sqrt{\epsilon}$ for $\overline{L}$ \end{theorem}

-To prove Theorem~\ref{thm:one_main}, we are going to give a \class{QIP}($2$) protocol for $\overline{L}$ by using the reduction.

-\subsection{The protocol for $\overline{L}$}
+\subsubsection{The protocol for $\overline{L}$.}

 We are given the uniform one-query locally quantum reduction $(G,R)$.
 We enlarge the size of register $V$ and define a unitary $\cnot$ which performs a CNOT on the first register of $M$ into the second register of $V$: $\ket{q,x}_M\ket{y,z}_V \stackrel{\cnot}{\longrightarrow} \ket{q,x}_M\ket{y,z\oplus q}_V$.
 The whole protocol takes place in the space $\mathcal{H}_P\otimes\mathcal{H}_M\otimes\mathcal{H}_V\otimes\mathcal{H}_{\Pi}$ where $P$ is the private register of the prover, $M$ is the register exchanged between the prover and the verifier, $V$ and $\Pi$ are registers which are private to the verifier.